kaapana/kaapana/docs/source/installation_guide/build.rst

       .. tab:: Build Tarball

          | Not recommended.
-         | In case platfrom should be deployed in the machine without internet access,
+         | In case platfrom should be deployed in the machine without internet access (i.e. offline),
          | installation files, containers and helm charts need to be pre-build on the server
          | with internet access and copied on the server, where requirements can be installed and platfrom deployed.
          | This configuration creates an image tarball and offline microk8s installer